VHDL/PoC/docs/IPCores/bus/axi4lite/axi4lite_Register.rst

       aggregate expression (see :ref:`IP/axi4lite_Register/inst/Simple`), by calling a user-defined helper function or by concatenating results from multiple user-defined helper functions.

-      The example code on the right side demonstrates how local signals can be sized based on the :vhdlcode:`CONFIG` constant.
+      The example code on the right side demonstrates how local signals can be sized based on a :vhdlcode:`CONFIG` constant.The constant itself is computed by a user-defined function.
+See section :ref:`IP/axi4lite_Register/configuration` for details.

       When a register is access from AXI4-Lite side, a hit event (:term:`strobe`) is generated.
 In case an AXI4-Lite read operation was executed and a matching register offset was decoded, a corresponding bit is active for one